On the stability of some controlled Markov chains and its applications to stochastic approximation with Markovian dynamic: Introduction: Recurrence of controlled MC and compound drifts

-The remainder of the paper is organised as follows.
-In Section \ref{sec:Compound-Lyapunov-functions} we introduce our methodology, which relies on a classical Lyapunov function / drift argument to establish recurrence of the joint process $\{\theta_{i},X_{i}\}$ to a set $\mathcal{C}$ (Lemma \ref{lem:general-drift-stability}).
-Our main result in this section is Theorem \ref{thm:combined-recurrence} where it is shown how individual drifts conditions of the type (\ref{eq:w-ineq}) and (\ref{eq:V-ineq}) characterising the evolution from $X_{i}$ to $X_{i+1}$ and $\theta_{i}$ to $\theta_{i+1}$ in (\ref{eq:definitioncontrolledmc}) respectively can be combined into a joint drift condition in order to characterise the joint dynamic and establish recurrence to a set $\mathcal{C}$.
-It is worth pointing out that the result applies even in situation where this dynamic exhibits a time-scale separation, which as we shall see in the application section is of practical interest.
-This result captures the main ideas behind our general strategy to establish recurrence but, for simplicity and clarity, remain unspecific about how the abstract conditions may be relevant in practice.
+The remainder of the paper is organized as follows.
+In Section~\ref{secCompound-Lyapunov-functions} we introduce our methodology, which relies on a classical Lyapunov function/drift argument to establish recurrence of the joint process $\{\theta_{i},X_{i}\}$ to a set $\mathcal{C}$ (Lemma~\ref {lemgeneral-drift-stability}).
+Our main result in this section is Theorem~\ref{thmcombined-recurrence} where it is shown how individual drift conditions of type (\ref{eqw-ineq}) and (\ref{eqV-ineq}) characterizing the evolution from $X_{i}$ to $X_{i+1}$ and $\theta_{i}$ to $\theta_{i+1}$ in (\ref {eqdefinitioncontrolledmc}), respectively, can be combined into a joint drift condition in order to characterize the joint dynamic and establish recurrence to a set $\mathcal{C}$.
+It is worth pointing out that the result applies even in situations where this dynamic exhibits a time-scale separation, which, as we shall see in the application section, is of practical interest.
+This result captures the main ideas behind our general strategy to establish recurrence, but for simplicity and clarity, remain unspecific about how the abstract conditions may be relevant in practice.

-Section \ref{sec:mainresults} contains the main practical results of the paper, Theorem \ref{prop:establish_composite_drift} and its corollary, where we show how familiar (e.g. \cite{meyn:tweedie:1993}), but $\theta$-dependent, drift conditions characterising the evolution of homogenous Markov chains with transitions $\{P_{\theta},\theta\in\Theta\}$ (see assumption (A\ref{hyp:fixedthetaconditiononP_theta})) can be combined with a class of drift conditions characterising the evolution of the parameter $\theta$ (see assumption (A\ref{hyp:w_drift_SA1})) in order to apply our earlier abstract results for the stability of the joint process.
+Section~\ref{1313131313} contains the main practical results of the paper, Theorem~\ref{propestablishcompositedrift} and its corollary, where we show how familiar (e.g., \cite{meyn:tweedie:1993}), but $\theta$-dependent, drift conditions characterizing the evolution of homogeneous Markov chains with transitions $\{P_{\theta},\theta\in \Theta\}$ [see assumption \ref{hypfixedthetaconditiononPtheta}] can be combined with a class of drift conditions characterizing the evolution of the parameter $\theta$ [see assumption \ref{hypwdriftSA1}] in order to apply our earlier abstract results for the stability of the joint process.